wesbos/beginner-javascript-notes/notes/Module 5꞉ Events.md

 It's still fine to prevent default on a specific link.

-For example, on twitter, if you try to click "tweets and replies" while not logged in, you will see a modal popup sayiing "You are not logged in".
+For example, on twitter, if you try to click "tweets and replies" while not logged in, you will see a modal popup saying "You are not logged in".

 ![](@attachment/Clipboard_2020-03-09-18-49-21.png) 2:35